huggingface/blog/matryoshka.md

 This has an enormous amount of use cases, and serves as the backbone for recommendation systems, retrieval, one-shot or few-shot learning, outlier detection, similarity search, paraphrase detection, clustering, classification, and much more!

 ## 🪆 Matryoshka Embeddings
-As research progressed, new state-of-the-art (text) embedding models started producing embeddings with increasingly high output dimensions, i.e. every input text is represented using more values.
-Although this results in great performance, it does come at a cost of efficiency of downstream tasks such as search or classification.
+As research progressed, new state-of-the-art (text) embedding models started producing embeddings with increasingly higher output dimensions, i.e., every input text is represented using more values.
+Although this improves performance, it comes at the cost of efficiency of downstream tasks such as search or classification.

-As a result, [Kusupati et al.](https://arxiv.org/abs/2205.13147) were inspired to create embedding models whose embeddings could reasonably be shrunk without suffering too much on performance.
+Consequently, [Kusupati et al.](https://arxiv.org/abs/2205.13147) (2022) were inspired to create embedding models whose embeddings could reasonably be shrunk without suffering too much on performance.

 ![matryoshka model](assets/matryoshka/matryoshka_model.png)

 These Matryoshka embedding models are trained such that these small truncated embeddings are still useful.
 In short, Matryoshka embedding models can produce useful embeddings of various dimensions.

 ## Why would you use 🪆 Matryoshka Embedding models?
-Such variable-size embedding models can be quite valuable to practitioners for various reasons, for example:
+Such variable-size embedding models can be quite valuable to practitioners, for example:
 1. **Shortlisting and reranking**: Rather than performing your downstream task (e.g. nearest neighbor search) on the full embeddings, you can shrink the embeddings to a smaller size and very efficiently "shortlist" your embeddings.
 Afterwards, you can process the remaining embeddings using their full dimensionality.
 2. **Trade-offs**: Matryoshka models will allow you to scale your embedding solutions to your desired storage cost, processing speed and performance.

 ## How are 🪆 Matryoshka Embedding models trained?
 ### Theoretically
 The Matryoshka Representation Learning (MRL) approach can be adopted for almost all embedding model training frameworks.
-Normally, a training step for an embedding model involves producing embeddings for your training batch (of texts, for example), and then using some loss function to create a loss values that represents the quality of the produced embeddings.
+Normally, a training step for an embedding model involves producing embeddings for your training batch (of texts, for example), and then using some loss function to create a loss value that represents the quality of the produced embeddings.
 Throughout training, the optimizer will then adjust the model weights to reduce the loss value.

 For Matryoshka Embedding models, a training step also involves producing embeddings for your training batch, but then you use some loss function to determine not just the quality of your full-size embeddings, but the quality of your embeddings at various different dimensionalities.
 For example, at output dimensionalities of 768, 512, 256, 128 and 64.
 The loss values for each dimensionality are added together, resulting in a final loss value.
 The optimizer will then try and adjust the model weights to lower this loss value.

-In practice, this creates an incentive for the model to frontload the most important information in the start of an embedding, such that it will be retained if the embedding is shrunk.
+In practice, this creates an incentive for the model to frontload the most important information in the start of an embedding, such that it will be retained if the embedding is truncated.

 ### In Sentence Transformers
 [Sentence Tranformers](https://sbert.net) is a commonly used framework to train embedding models, and it recently implemented support for Matryoshka models.
 Training a Matryoshka embedding model using Sentence Transformers is quite elementary: rather than applying some loss function on only the full-size embeddings, we also apply that same loss function on truncated portions of the embeddings.

-For example, if a model has an embedding dimension of 768 by default, it can now be trained on 768, 512, 256, 128 and 64.
+For example, if a model has an original embedding dimension of 768, it can now be trained on 768, 512, 256, 128 and 64.
 Each of these losses will be added together, optionally with some weight:

 ```python
 from sentence_transformers import SentenceTransformer